-The history of Castiglion del Bosco dates back to 1100 A.D., amidst armed struggles and assaults.
-This corner of Tuscany also bears the imprint of great Sienese families, who settled and brought here the artistic genius of Pietro Lorenzetti, whose precious Annunciazione dei Santi (1345 A.D.) still adorns the hamlet’s tiny church.
-Agriculture always played a prominent role on this great estate: for over 800 years now, Castiglion del Bosco has been flourishing within the same boundaries, almost as a world apart.
-Here still stand its borgo, its school and stables, its crops and fields, its vineyards and olive groves.
+The history of Castiglion del Bosco dates back to 1100 A.D., amidst armed struggles, assaults and the inprint of great Sienese families, who settled and brought here the artistic genius of Pietro Lorenzetti, whose precious Annunciazione dei Santi (1345 A.D.) still adorns the hamlets tiny church.
+Farming was always a mainstay, as seen in the stables, olive groves, farmed land, and vineyards.
+In more recent history, Castiglion del Bosco became a founding member of the Brunello di Montalcino Consortium in 1967.

-This top vintage marks the beginning of the new Riserva di Brunello Millecento, (internal crosslink to the page), whose name pays tribute to the year in which the fortress, the estate’s symbol, was erected.
+This top vintage marks the beginning of the new Riserva di Brunello Millecento, whose name pays tribute to the year in which the fortress, the estate’s symbol, was erected.
 This Brunello is an achievement of our goal, said winemaker Cecilia Leoneschi.
 It’s a riserva that contains a piece of each of us.
 The wine enjoyed immediate and international critical acclaim.

 Work began on Castiglion del Bosco Golf Club, completed in 2010, with a stunning 18-hole course designed by Tom Weiskopf.
 The only private golf club in Italy.

 Castiglion del Bosco opens the first nine villas.
 After meticulous restoration, the Borgo reveals its charm as 23 refined suites.
 In 2015 the resort became part of the prestigious brand Rosewood Hotels & Resorts.

 Val d’Orcia is acknowledged as a place of outstanding universal value by UNESCO, recognizing Castiglion del Bosco as a World Heritage site.